joeworsh/ai-lit/README.md

 3. extract the XML/RDF library to the same directory as the downloaded dataset

-The downloading process should yeild a folder structure like the following:
+The downloading process should yield a folder structure like the following:
 ```
 GutenbergDataset
 |-->cache